woct0rdho/torch-ggml-ops/README.md

 ## TODO

-- Shape-aware grouped geometry and scheduling for very large per-expert route counts.
+- fp16
+- other quant types
+- other GPUs
-- Windows support.
+- autotune